wp-plugins/woocommerce-eu-vat-compliance/readme.txt

 - <strong>Multi-currency compatible:</strong> if you are using the <a href="http://aelia.co/shop/currency-switcher-woocommerce/">"WooCommerce currency switcher"</a> plugin to sell in multiple currencies, then this plugin will maintain and provide its data for each order in both your shop's base currency and the order currency (if it differs).

 - <strong>Reporting:</strong> This feature is not yet part of this plugin, but will be available as an update to all Premium customers before any quarterly VAT reports are due in 2015: advanced reporting capabilities, allowing you to extract all the information needed to make a MOSS (mini one-stop shop) VAT report.
 Some reporting features will probably be added to the free version too.

+<a href="https://www.simbahosting.co.uk/s3/product/woocommerce-eu-vat-compliance/">Read more about the Premium version of this plugin at this link.</a>

 Other features are still being weighed up and considered.
 It is believed (but not legally guaranteed), that armed with the above capabilities, a WooCommerce shop owner will be in a position to fulfil all the requirements of the EU VAT law: identifying the customer's location and collecting multiple pieces of evidence, applying the correct VAT rate, validating VAT numbers for B2B transactions, and having the data needed to create returns.
 (If in the EU, then you will also need to make sure that you are issuing your customers with VAT invoices containing the information required in your jurisdiction, via <a href="https://wordpress.org/plugins/woocommerce-pdf-invoices-packing-slips/">a suitable WooCommerce invoice plugin</a>).